 This week, I’ve been thinking about what it really means to follow your dreams.
 It’s not all glamorous montages and cheering crowds—sometimes it’s just you, a stubborn idea, and a whole lot of people scratching their heads, wondering why you’re bothering.
 But here’s the thing: your dreams don’t need anyone else’s permission to matter.
 There’s something raw and real about going after what lights you up, especially when the path isn’t obvious to everyone else.
 Maybe you’ve got a vision—a book...

-14 days ago • 5 min read
+about 1 month ago • 5 min read

 This week, I’ve been thinking about something that never gets old: the sheer power of writing.
 There’s nothing quite like it for taking the chaos of your mind—those half-baked thoughts, big dreams, and hard-earned lessons—and shaping them into something clear, concrete, and shareable.
 And when it comes to sharing ideas?
 Books are in a league of their own.
 Writing isn’t just about self-expression (though that’s a nice perk).
 It’s a superpower for distilling what you know and passing it on....